siba987/Performing-Robots/README.md

 -> finish contruction of balancing robot, test that computer tracking is working.
 -> prepare small ramps for the landmarks

-##Tuesday Nov 21st
+## Tuesday Nov 21st
-#Control from MATLAB
+# Control from MATLAB
-•	Assemble the parts of the circuit (2 H-bridges| motor shield), accelerometer, gyroscope, 2x DC motors_
+*	Assemble the parts of the circuit (2 H-bridges| motor shield), accelerometer, gyroscope, 2x DC motors_
-•	Laser cut chassis (make wider?), *book appointment for Sun 19th_
+*	Laser cut chassis (make wider?), *book appointment for Sun 19th_
-•	Write and test code in Arduino/Matlab:_ o	Find out if Matlab code can be saved to Arduino for balancing_ o	Implement motion along x-, y-directions by modifying model_
+*	Write and test code in Arduino/Matlab:_ o	Find out if Matlab code can be saved to Arduino for balancing_ o	Implement motion along x-, y-directions by modifying model_
-#Implementation_
+# Implementation_
-•	Test that all devices are communicating with each other properly_
+*	Test that all devices are communicating with each other properly_
-•	Buttons on Bluetooth controller to send messages to the robot_
+*	Buttons on Bluetooth controller to send messages to the robot_
-•	Power- check whether 6V battery enough for both DC motors_
+*	Power- check whether 6V battery enough for both DC motors_
-#The environment_
+# The environment_
-•	Write and test code in Arduino:_
+*	Write and test code in Arduino:_

--> decide on word generation (i.e. when robot passes over ramp)_ -> test power duration, control of robot moving
+* decide on word generation (i.e. when robot passes over ramp)_
+* test power duration, control of robot moving